 Find out more about the symptoms of a brain tumour in adults in the full fact sheet.

-Brain tumours are relatively rare.
-Over 10,600 people in the UK are diagnosed with a brain tumour each year.
-This means that most times the symptoms you are showing will not be due to a brain tumour.
+Around 10,600 people in the UK are diagnosed with a brain tumour each year.
+This means that in most cases, your symptoms will not be due to a brain tumour.

 Raised intracranial pressure (ICP) is the build-up of pressure inside the skull.
 The build-up can be fast or slow.
 Sometimes it is referred to as intracranial hypertension.
 This can lead to the follow symptoms:

-However, signs of brain tumours in adults can differ from person to person and with different types of brain tumour.
+Signs of brain tumours in adults can differ from person to person and with different types of brain tumour.
 It is important to be aware of the symptoms, so you can go to your doctor if you are concerned.
-You can find more information on each of these symptoms, and other symptoms associated with brain tumours, below.

 Headaches associated with brain tumours (tumors) are usually severe, throbbing, worse in the morning (you may wake with one) and aggravated by straining or coughing.